rvounik/frontend2/README.md

 - "stylelint":                    checks for css lint (CLI version)
 - "uglifyjs-webpack-plugin":      uglifies, minifies javascript
 - "webpack":                      webpack is an advanced task runner

-# Development

-__Javascript__

-The Javascript code is structured in 3 basic concepts following best practices from React and Redux:

-1) Root component: *src/js/App.js*

-The root component combines reducers, sets up the Redux store and ties routing components together.
-There should only be one root component, unless specific applications need to be set up.
-For example, one just for filling in a questionnaire.
-Also, this is the only place where reducers should be loaded, combined and passed on to the store.

-2) Container component: *src/js/pages/Tasks/index.js*

-The container component defines actions, initial data, mapStateToProps, dispatchers.
-In our previous situation this was stored in*containers/App.js* but wasnt really concerned with what it should be concerned with: just the data.
-What does the initial data look like, how is new data retrieved, how is data stored.
-It ensures this data is then passed on to a presentational component.
-Container components should be placed underneath 'pages', since each page in the application usually requires its own container- and child components and logic.
-Also, it should be called index.js to avoid confusion with presentational components and ease importing.

-3) Presentational component: *src/js/Tasks/js/Tasks.js*

-The presentational component is concerned with the actual layout. has its own css, and its own component methods.
-This is where you would store child components and methods that deal with presentation (ie tabs, modals, panels, sorting).
-Keep in mind that it is allowed to import generic components from the *src/js/components* folder if required.
-Likewise it is possible to import generic methods from the *src/js/utils* folder if needed.

-__Stylesheets__

-The root component imports common .scss declarations like colours and typography.
-While it is not following the container pattern as followed in other parts, this allows you to have global CSS together with CSS defined in your components.
-It is also much easier to write client-specific CSS code in the future.

-The presentational component and (if needed) its children import their own CSS declarations from the *js/src/pages/Tasks/style* folder.
-This follows the concept of CSS modules meaning that any CSS code inside will become available just for that specific component which greatly reduces cascading issues across the application.
-It is possible to import without specifying an extension.
-CSS, SCSS and SASS are all supported.
-You can use @import directive to import files when you use the .scss extension.